-If you have suffered a lower-body injury as the direct result of an accident that wasn’t your fault, then the solicitors at Smith Jones may be able to help you make a claim.
-Our highly respected team of injury solicitors will be able to assist you with everything from rehabilitation and care to helping you obtain compensation for your injuries.
+If you have suffered a lower-body injury as the direct result of an accident that wasn’t your fault, then the solicitors at Smith Jones may be able to help you make a ‘no win no fee’ claim.
+Our highly respected team of accident compensation solicitors will be able to assist you with everything from rehabilitation and care to helping you obtain compensation for your injuries.

 We have advised many injured people in relation to the following:

 - Knee injuries